 There are several public and private institutions in Berlin that offer German courses, e.g.:

 Do I require professional experience when applying?

 If you can provide a proof of more than two years of professional experience, you will be awarded a German-Finnish degree title.
 However, you can still apply to the ConREM Master's study programme directly after your Bachelor’s degree, without two years of professional working experience.
 Nevetheless at this case, you will only be awarded a degree title from the HTW Berlin.

 Can I apply to the ConREM programme, if I only have a B2 English language certification (IELTS 6.5)?

-For the ConREM programme the admission requirements, including the C1 level English language certification, are mandatory requirements.
-It means that, if you apply with a B2 language certification, your application will be classified as ‘unpassed’ during the document evaluation process, consequently you will automatically receive a notice of refusal.
+Withtin the application for the ConREM programme, the C1 level English language certification is a mandatory requirement.
+It means that, if you apply with a B2 language certification, your application will be classified as 'unpassed' during the document evaluation process, consequently you will automatically receive a notice of refusal.
 All in all, no exception applies, even if your language certification is very near to the C1 level (e.g. IELTS test - 6.5.)

 Furthermore, it is not possible to equalize the admission requirements with each other.
 It means that, it is not possible to successfully apply with a B2 English language certification, even if you have several years of working experience.

 To check, which kind of language tests are accepted, please visit the ‘Command of the English language' site.

 Do I have to provide a C1 level English language certification, if my first academic studies were exclusively in English language?

 Unfortunately, we cannot consider your Bachelor studies exclusively taught in English language, as an equivalent certification with a C1 level English language exam.
 Therefore, yes.
 Also, at this case you will have to provide a C1 level English language certification.
 To check, which kind of language tests are accepted, please visit the ‘Command of the English language' site.